 Old Tablet = Second Screen

 Use your old tablet and set it up as a second screen!
 Your new second screen will increase your productivity at work and at home.
 You can keep notes with a simple note-taking app like Simplenote.
-You can also use a bookmarking tool as a reference for pages that you wanted to look up.
+You can also use a bookmarking tool as a reference for pages that you wanted to look up or password notes so you don’t forget them.
 If you have an iPad there are applications that actually let you use it as a second monitor.
 One app that is interesting and highly rated is in the iOS store and it’s called “Sidecar”.

 Old Tablet = Second Phone

 Both iPad and Android tablets support Skype to make phone calls.
 Both of these apps are free but remember there is a cost for international calls.
 You can talk with voice like a traditional phone call or face to face chat (which is like FaceTime).
 By using a tablet you actually get a nice big screen compared to your phone while at the same time being lighter to hold.

 You probably already use your cell phone for navigating around town.
 But did you know you could use your tablet as navigation as well?
 You might need to check to make sure that your tablet has GPS built-in.
 Also, you want to make sure that you are connected to Wi-Fi or your phone’s hotspot.
 One thing about the table is which I do appreciate is the large display so I can see the entire map more clearly.

 Cooking and using a tablet while getting messy may not be a great way to use a new tablet.
 But if you have an old tablet you certainly won’t be as afraid of getting it dirty.
 Just download your favorite recipe app install it and get cooking.
 You might even want to get a stand so you can prop it up while cooking so you can read the recipe clearly.